Constructing Linear Encoders with Good Spectra: An Explicit Construction Based on Sparse Matrices

 where $\gamma \eqdef \max\{\gamma_1,\gamma_2\}$.
 For any $\delta>0$, define

-Then we have $\rho_0 \le \delta$ for all $d \ge d_q(\gamma,\delta)$. \end{theorem}
+Then we have $\rho_0 \le \delta$ for all $d \ge d_0(\gamma,\delta)$. \end{theorem}

-Theorem~\ref{th:ApproximateSCCGoodLDGMCode} together with Theorem~\ref{th:ConstructionOfGoodLSCC} and Remark~\ref{re:ConstructionOfGoodLSCC} shows that, for any $\delta > 0$, we can construct $\delta$-asymptotically good LSCCs by a serial concatenation of an inner LDGM code and an outer linear code with good distance properties.
-In particular, we may use LDPC codes as outer codes.
-Furthermore, Proposition~\ref{pr:DiagonalArgument} shows that we can find a sequence of asymptotically good LSCCs in a family of sequences of $\delta_i$-asymptotically good LSCCs, where $\delta_i$ is decreasing in $i$ and converges to zero as $i \to \infty$.
-An analogous construction was proposed by Hsu in his Ph.D. dissertation \cite{JSCC:Hsu200600}, but his purpose was only to find good channel codes and only a rate-1 LDGM code was employed as an inner code in his construction.
+Theorem~\ref{th:ApproximateSCCGoodLDGMCode} together with Theorem~\ref{th:ConstructionOfGoodLSCC} and Remark~\ref{re:ConstructionOfGoodLSCC} shows that, for any $\delta > 0$, we can construct $\delta$-asymptotically good LSCEs by serially concatenating an inner LDGM encoder and an outer encoder of a linear code with large minimum distance.
+In particular, we may use encoders of LDPC codes as outer encoders.
+Furthermore, Proposition~\ref{pr:DiagonalArgument} shows that we can find a sequence of asymptotically good LSCEs in a family of sequences of $\delta_i$-asymptotically good LSCEs, where $\delta_i$ is decreasing in $i$ and converges to zero as $i \to \infty$.
+An analogous construction was proposed by Hsu in his Ph.D. dissertation \cite{JSCC:Hsu200600}, but his purpose was only to find good channel codes and only a rate-1 LDGM encoder was employed as an inner encoder in his construction.
+A similar construction was proposed by Wainwright and Martinian \cite{JSCC:Wainwright200903}, who proved that such a construction is optimal for channel coding or lossy source coding with side information.

-Next, we give an example to show how we determine the parameters of the inner LDGM code when designing such codes.